 With a user-friendly online journey and many delivery options, e-commerce has turned into a convenient way to buy your goods without ever leaving your home.
 Here, with Lookers, retailers of the Ford Transit Custom, which has been voted the most economical small van for deliveries, we look at the rise of e-commerce.

-It’s easy to see that e-commerce companies have had a dramatic growth over the past decade.
-As the internet has continued its worldwide takeover, high street businesses have began migrating to the world wide web, while newer companies, such as ASOS and Just Eat, are solely web-base.
+It’s easy to see that e-commerce companies have developed at a dramatic pace over the past decade.
+As the internet has continued its worldwide takeover, high street businesses have begun migrating to the world wide web, while newer companies, such as ASOS and Just Eat, are solely web-based.